airyhq/airy/docs/docs/sources/chat-plugin.md

 ---
-title: Chat Plugin
+title: Airy Live Chat Plugin
-sidebar_label: Chat Plugin
+sidebar_label: Airy LIve Chat Plugin
 ---

-The Airy Core Chat Plugin is a fully-featured [source](/getting-started/glossary.md#source) that enables conversations with anonymous website visitors through a web chat plugin.
+The Airy Live Chat Plugin is a fully-featured [source](/getting-started/glossary.md#source) that enables conversations with anonymous website visitors through a web chat plugin.

 :::tip What you will learn